JBEI/edd/docs/Deployment.md

             Only applies if -w is used.
 Specifies port to listen on.
 Defaults to port 24051.
 This option may be specified multiple times.
 The Nth port defined applies to the Nth host.
+        --watch-static
+            Watch for changes to static files, to copy to the static volume.

     Commands:
         application